How to get started inserting a menstrual cup

 - Relax your vaginal muscles the whole time

-- Get your cup lubricated with water
+- Get your cup lubricated with clean water or a water based lubricant.

-- Fold your cup
+- Fold your cup into your desired fold

-- Get the cup to open by pinching at the base of the cup, twisting as you push up and twisting as you pull down slightly (all while keeping the lip of the cup above the pubic bone shelf)
+- Get the cup to open by pinching at the bottom of the cup, twisting as you push up and twisting as you pull down slightly (all while keeping the lip of the cup above the pubic bone shelf)

 - Repeat this motion until the cup opens up.
 You know it’s open when you don’t feel the sides indented in.